Mission Control (macOS): Similar alternatives on other Operating Systems

 Microsoft's Intellipoint Software for Microsoft Mice has a feature similar to Exposé as it also works with live images of windows, rather than static representations.

-Additionally, several freeware Windows applications exist to emulate the functionality of Exposé.
+Microsoft's Windows 7 introduced a feature called "peeking" that allowed a user to hover their mouse over an icon in the taskbar to reveal a small thumbnail depicting the contents of the application's window or windows.

 Compiz and KWin are compositing window managers for systems using the X Window System.
 Both include plugins similar to Exposé - the scale plugin in Compiz and the present windows effect in KWin.
 Skippy also performs similar functions to Exposé.

 Starting with version 3.0, the GNOME desktop environment has gained a new mode called "Overview", which is used to launch applications and manage workspaces.
 In this mode, windows are scaled and arranged in an Exposé-like fashion for quick switching.

 For Classic or Legacy Macintosh systems, the free Finder Workspaces offers functionality similar to Spaces.

 ChromeOS has a window overview mode that shows a thumbnail of all open windows, available by pressing the 'window switcher' key or swiping up with 3 fingers on the trackpad.
 Windows in overview mode can be closed by clicking an associated close button, or selected by clicking on the window thumbnail, which also closes overview mode and brings the selected window to the foreground.